froderik/kekka/README.md

 Manipulation
 ------------

-Kekka adds the field 'boatclass' to the boat based on the division that the boat raced in.
+* Kekka adds the field 'boatclass' to the boat based on the division that the boat raced in.
+* Kekka adds the field 'boatid' to race reult hashes.
+It finds it via 'teamid'.

 Copyright